Rules are for Corporals, Not for Colonels

 While the process established for Harassment Investigations under DAOD 5012-0 and the Harassment Prevention and Resolution Instructions might not rise to the level of a prosecution at court martial in terms of offering the respondent ‘full answer and defence’, it is remarkably superior to an Administrative Review as a process for obtaining and evaluating evidence.

 So why do these circumstances continue to arise?
-Why are disciplinary investigations increasingly being used for administrative processes, and not disciplinary investigations?
+Why are disciplinary investigations increasingly being used for administrative processes, and not disciplinary prosecutions?

 You’ve likely guessed by now: Because rules are for Corporals, not for Colonels.